Poor Ambulance Response Rates in Holderness – Are Community First Responders the only answer?

 HU12 Online sent off this request for more information from YAS because of an assumption that there were extenuating factors that might explain why Holderness receives such a sub-standard ambulance response service.
 We assumed that any response would remark on the rural nature of Holderness, and perhaps the lack of ambulance stations, or some other peculiarities to the area.

-HU12 Online is fully supportive of the Community First Responder Programme and full of praise for that volunteers that staff that service – who in many situations can arrive at certain appropriate emergencies before an ambulance.
+HU12 Online is fully supportive of the Community First Responder Programme and full of praise for the volunteers that staff that service – who in many situations can arrive at certain appropriate emergencies before an ambulance.
 But the key point, is that Community Responders are only despatched after an ambulance is called an ambulance that still needs to reach the emergency before or within 8 minutes!

 Is YAS really saying that as far as ambulance response rates in Holderness are concerned low performance is here to stay?
 And if life-saving services are going to be more reliant on community volunteers, then is the funding being invested into those schemes sufficient?
 We think the response from YAS raises more questions than gives answers.